moberghr/coding-guidelines/README.md

 var v = x ?? y;
 ```

-Prefer assignments and return statements to use a ternary conditional, over if-else statement.
+### Prefer assignments and return statements to use a ternary conditional, over if-else statement

 ```C#
 // bad